jongwoopark7978/LVNet/README.md

 Official Code for **_Too Many Frames, Not All Useful_: Efficient Strategies for Long-Form Video QA**

-It is accepted in the workshop on Video-Language Models at **NeurIPS 2024**
+It is accepted in the 9 pages workshop on Video-Language Models at **NeurIPS 2024**

 [Paper Link](https://arxiv.org/abs/2406.09396)